-Each Member is limited to no more than 10 Community Project Funding requests across all 12 subcommittees for Fiscal Year 2022 and there is no guarantee that any requested projects will be funded.
-The FY2022 CPF process has a limited scope with combined earmarks capped at 1% of all discretionary spending.
+Each Member is limited to no more than 15 Community Project Funding requests across all eligible Appropriations subcommittees for FY2024 and – as has been the case in previous years – there is no guarantee that any requested projects will be funded.
+The FY2024 CPF process has a limited scope with combined Com munity Projects capped at 0.5% of all discretionary spending.

 - All projects must meet the relevant statutory and administrative criteria for funding through the grant program under which it is submitted.